How your dog sees the world – Surprising facts about dog eyesight

 This knowledge can make your dog training much more effective!

-✅ Use big, clear hand signals – Small, subtle movements are easily lost.
-When you work with hand signals, make them big and clear.
+✅ Use large, clear hand signals – Small, subtle movements are easily lost.
+When using hand signals, make them large and clear.

 ✅ Move to get attention – Is your dog ignoring you?
-Maybe you are standing too close or too still.
-Make a bigger movement or take a step back – that helps!
+Maybe you're standing too close or too still.
+Move more or take a step back – this helps!

-✅ Pay attention to distance – Your dog will recognize you better from a distance if you move.
+✅ Be aware of distance – Your dog will recognize you better from a distance if you're moving.
 If he doesn't notice you, try a gesture or a change of direction.

 Conclusion: Dogs see differently – so train cleverly!

-Dogs perceive their environment very differently than we humans do.
-Movement is key for them, while they rely more on smell and touch over short distances.
-If you keep this in mind, you can improve your dog training in a targeted manner and avoid misunderstandings.
+Dogs perceive their environment very differently than humans do.
+Movement is key for them, while they rely more on their sense of smell and touch over short distances.
+By keeping this in mind, you can improve your dog training and avoid misunderstandings.

 Have you ever experienced your dog not noticing you because you were too quiet?
-Tell us about your experience in the comments! 🐶👇
+Share your experience in the comments! 🐶👇